Learn About Dianthus

 Sowing Directly in the Garden:

-- Plant outdoors in a sunny area with well-drained soil after danger of last spring.
+- Plant outdoors in a sunny area with well-drained soil after danger of last frost.

 - Prepare the soil by removing weeds and working organic matter into the top 6-8 inches of soil; then level and smooth.